 my name is Tiny Tom and I am writing with my wish list for 2017 (thank you for my Action Man last year).
 It grieves me to say that things have seriously deteriorated since your last visit.
 My list, therefore, may seem a little excessive but it is only because you are the last unifying figure left on the face of the earth.
-Like some beardy avuncular dictator, your image is everywhere, and everyone is singing your praises in shamelessly manipulative and exploitative pop songs.
+Like some beardy avuncular dictator, your image is everywhere, and everyone sings your praises in shamefully manipulative and exploitative pop songs.
 I am therefore entreating you to come and help us because our politicians are failing us miserably.
 We urgently need you (and your army of elves if need be) to come and thoroughly shake up humanity.
 If it helps, think of our failed societies as failed little snow globes.

 You will have to dissolve the ineffectual and largely notional dichotomy of left vs. right (and, by extension, the numerous gradations of compromise within its exhausted spectral parameters).
 The left is spiritually dead, the right is sick in the head.
 Their policies and language overlap, their politics both echo with the same desperate peals of alarmism.
 But most worryingly, both cravenly cave into the demands of the major banks, financial institutions and corporations, and the lobbyists and government-appointed advisors acting on their behalf.
 Real power no longer lies with governments but with an obscure array of interests that can best be described as either “the market” or “the global economy”.
 This can no longer stand.
 These interests represent a negligible percentage of the population as a whole.
 They create systematic poverty, inequality and disregard for human well-being.
 They regard people as natural resources, like oil, wood or shale, to be exploited until they are surplus to requirements.
 These interests have, over the last forty years, strategically usurped key positions in academia (especially in the field of economics), government advisory bodies, and international financial organisations.
 They have embedded their interests in treaties and law.
 They have legitimized them through their powerful media assets and supposedly objective think tanks that they anonymously fund.
 They have successfully rendered the left as historically irrelevant, financially irresponsible and emotionally weak.
 Worse, they have resorted to the scoundrel’s last resort: patriotism (i.e. xenophobia).
 Class differences are as pronounced as ever but the poor have no political language to fight with because they are now trapped in the cyclical world of lifestyles and choices.

-Yes, Santa, it is a vile state of affairs.
+Santa, it is a pitiful state of affairs.
 It is a system that is geared towards wealth creation for the already extremely wealthy, who use every trick in the voluminous book to avoid taxation and minimize their costs.
 Many of these companies receive government subsidies and tax breaks.
-The state, meanwhile, offsets the loss by penalizing the poor.
+The state, meanwhile, offsets its loss of revenue by penalizing the poor.
 It dismantles a welfare state that was centuries in the making.
-It forces people to take demeaning, dead-end, subsistence employment in language that would make the Victorians blush.
+It forces people to take demeaning, dead-end, subsistence employment through language that would make the Victorians blush.
 It is a system that thrives on chaos, fear and our basest incarnations.
 It is more rigged than a Las Vegas casino yet it pretends that anyone can “make it” if only they make the right choices.
 It has transformed politics into bluster, histrionics and playground cruelty.
 It has dissolved the slow but steady march of history into a swirling vortex of conflicting interests.

 As you know, Santa, I am no economist or lawyer but I have a few ideas where you can begin.
 The political transformation back to reality will require forceful legislation, a sea change in attitudes (there are countless precedents for this) and a new generation of young, enthusiastic, principled and engaged politicians who realise the current system is so flawed and unsustainable that it can only end in one (or all) of the dystopias so thoughtfully depicted for us in the burgeoning cannon.